 Preparing for your newborn session

-Newborns are normally done within the first 4 to 12 days.
+Newborn sessions are normally done within the first 5 to 12 days.
 This is when the baby is still very sleepy and easily pose-able.
 That is when I can mold and shape them in to all of those adorable squishy poses .
 They will not be like this for long and generally in and around the 2 week mark is when those changes start to happen.

 Before your session there are a few things to consider.
 Below are few simple tricks and tips to make your session go smoothly and be a success:

-1. Please keep your baby awake for as long as possible the morning of our session.
-A bath works great, awake time, talking to baby, keeping them stimulated, for at least an hour if not more before the session, will ensure that they are asleep during the session.
-Keeping a 5 day old baby awake can be a challenge but trust me this will benefit in the long run.
+1. Try and keep your normal schedule the morning of our session.
 Please plan your time so baby will be fed when you arrive or if you are close by plan to feed right before you leave.

 2. Please do not over dress the baby!
-Keep it simple!
-A onesie or easily removed sleeper works great so they do not have to be disturbed.
-No layers, if the weather is cold or damp etc, consider using blankets or sleep sacks, bundle me, etc.
+Keep it simple.
+A snap or zipper sleeper works great so they do not have to be disturbed, nothing that has to go over their head.
+The less I have to remove the better!
+No onesie or layers underneath, if the weather is cold or damp etc., consider using blankets or sleep sacks, bundle me, etc.

 3. The majority of the session your baby will be naked, but posed so that all private areas are covered.
 If you don’t want these types of photos of the baby taken, just let me know!
 These are your pictures you need to be happy with your outcome!
-I have tons of simple rompers, pants, hats, props etc.
+I have tons of rompers, outfits, pants, hats, props etc. I set up prior to your arrival, so if you have any specifics in mind as to what types of set ups, colors, props you wanted, please send me a text or email so we can go over everything before you come.
+This way we don't take up any of your session time.
+We can absolutely change and tweak things along the way, but best if I have a good starting point before you arrive.
+If you have any items you want to incorporate into the session or any outfits you'd like to bring please send me pictures of those items as well.

-5. If you have older children, it is sometimes easier for your husband or family member to take them home after their pictures are taken.
+5. If you have older children, it is sometimes easier to have another family member to take them home or out of the studio after their pictures are taken.
 Or to bring them at the end of the session.
-I do have a den/playroom where they may be happier, as well as a park behind my house if you prefer to spend time there during the session.
-It is very hard to photograph the newborn if older sibling are restless during the remainder of the session.
-Family and sibling photographs are generally done at the end of the session.
+It can be hard to photograph the newborn if older sibling are restless during the remainder of the session.
+Family and sibling photographs can be done when you first arrive or at the end of the session.
 Sometimes siblings need a bit of time to warm up, if you feel best to do it first then we will plan accordingly.
 Then the rest of the session will focus solely on the baby.

 6. I may require a “spotter” to be near the baby at times, depending on the set up.
 If mom isn’t feeling 100%, another adult will have to help ensure the baby stays safe throughout the session.
 If you are having a C-section, and you have older siblings, it may be best to bring an additional family member to help with the children.